Aurelily/vinted-react-frontend/README.md

 📆 Build in : May 2021.
 🖥 Type : Web ReactJS Frontend demo project.
 🔗 Netlify - Check functional demo [here](https://lily-react-vinted.netlify.app/).

+If you want to Sign in directly use this codes :
+---
+email : test@gmail.com
+password : azerty

 -----------------